jgmdev/ddos-deflate/README.md

 * The script can run as a cron job at chosen frequency via the configuration file (default: 1 minute)
 * The script can run as a daemon at chosen frequency via the configuration file (default: 5 seconds)
 * You can receive email alerts when IP addresses are blocked.
-* Control blocking by connection state (see man netstat).
+* Control blocking by connection state (see man ss).
 * Auto-detection of firewall.
 * Support for APF, CSF, ipfw, and iptables.
 * Logs events to /var/log/ddos.log